aliceC119/musicstar-club/README.md

 + Frontend
-  - `HTM`L - Used for structuring and content.
+  - `HTML` - Used for structuring and content.
   - `CSS` - Used for adding styles to the content for legibility and aesthetic appeal.
   - `Bootstraps5` - For styling the content for legibility and aesthetic appeal.
   - `Javascript` - For adding basic interaactivity